 Discord

-Discord, a social platform initially used to provide voice chat for gamers, has grown to become a meeting place for communities.
-Their core features include text for 1-1 chats, voice and video chat.
-Discord additionally allows users to create channels, threads, search servers, send files, react to messages, and host events all syncing to their platform.
+Discord, initially a voice chat platform for gamers, has grown into a community hub offering text, voice, and video chat.
+It allows users to create channels, send files, react to messages, and host events, all synced across devices.

 Slack